ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dl>
 <dt><code>--name <em>NAME</em></code></dt>
-<dd>Set the name for the worker pool.
-This value is required.</dd>
+<dd>Required: Set the name for the worker pool.</dd>

 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>Specify the name or ID of the cluster.
-To list VPC clusters, run `ibmcloud oc cluster ls --provider vpc-gen2`.
-This value is required.</dd>
+<dd>Required: Specify the name or ID of the cluster.
+To list VPC clusters, run `ibmcloud oc cluster ls --provider vpc-gen2`.</dd>

 <dt><code>--size-per-zone <em>NUMBER_WORKERS_PER_ZONE</em></code></dt>
 <dd>Specify the number of worker nodes to create per zone in this worker pool.
 No worker nodes are created until you [add zones](#cli_zone-add-vpc-gen2) to the worker pool.
 This value is required, and must be 2 or greater.
 For more information, see [What is the smallest size cluster that I can make?](/docs/openshift?topic=openshift-faqs#smallest_cluster).</dd>